sahib/brig/docs/roadmap.rst

 - Fuse filesystem

 Most of the above features are currently already implemented and somewhat work.
 Focus is on stabilizing the features and making it somewhat release ready.
-All those features combined do already provide some usefulness, but for being a day-to-day useful tool, it takes a bit more...
+All those features combined do already provide some usefulness, but for being a day-to-day useful tool, it takes a few more features (especially being to sync with offline peers).

 Future
 ------

+Those features should be considered to be implemented after releasing the first prototype.
+A certain amount of first user input should be collected to see if the direction we're going is valid.

 *Partial diffs:* Currently the whole store is being sent on every fetch.
 Clients should be able to only request (and provide) the diff between two commits.

+*Public and private files:* It should be easy to define which peer is allowed to view which files and directories.
+This should be done via the remote list.

 *Gateway:* Provide a built-in (and optional) http server, that can »bridge« between the internal ipfs network and people that use a regular browser.